OkeyDokeyYooo/react-coronavirus/README.md

 # TODO's List

 ### High Priority

+- [ ] Move the Heat legend bar on the side, change it to veritcal ?

+- [x] Making the Table and the Map interactive with each other (using Rematch?
+Due: 4th)

+- [ ] Making a Picture Slider on New's Page

+- [ ] Making Search In News Section

+- [ ] adding pagination on News

+- [x] Adding new Summary Board into Data Section

 - [x] Creating Database and running script in the back-end
     - [x] Mongoose: remember to whitelist
     - [x] Express